sirui-luo/CNN-dogs-vs-cats-image-classification/README.md

 ### 3. ConvNeXt + logistic regression
 ConvNeXt-Tiny is a modern CNN inspired by transformer design.
 In this pipeline, a pretrained ConvNeXt-Tiny model is fully fine-tuned for binary classification by replacing its original head.
 It processes 224×224 normalized images and outputs softmax-based probabilities for two classes.

-Compared to ResNet: ConvNeXt incorporates design elements from Vision Transformers and modern CNNs for improved performance.
-It uses GELU activation, LayerNorm, and 7×7 depthwise convolutions to enhance stability and expand the receptive field.
-With gradual downsampling, inverted bottlenecks, and modern training techniques like AdamW and cosine scheduling, ConvNeXt delivers significantly better accuracy and generalization.
+Compared to ResNet: ConvNeXt uses GELU activation, LayerNorm, and 7×7 depthwise convolutions to enhance stability and expand the receptive field.
+With gradual downsampling, inverted bottlenecks, and modern training techniques like AdamW and cosine scheduling, ConvNeXt delivers significantly better generalization.

 <img width="704" alt="image" src="https://github.com/user-attachments/assets/5c778331-5ecf-4c72-881b-389f8a8e1c9e" />